ALTA Survey in Minneapolis, MN

 All of our surveyors listed on ALTA Land Survey take client satisfaction seriously.
 Our surveyors get acquainted with your requirements and goals for the job, and work to complete the project to meet your approval.
 If you have questions about the process or the work, we have the answers.
 Our company is ready to help you.
 We commit to listening to your questions, and we’ll resolve them when you call us.
 We will also help you develop the scope of work for what needs to be done on your specific project and then do our best to meet those survey expectations.

 For a Minneapolis, Minnesota ALTA Land Title Survey you should expect to have the work done in a timely manner, based on the agreed upon schedule, and within the budget that was agreed upon in the contract.
-If problems arise during the survey, you will be informed and advised of how to proceed.
+If problems arise during the survey, we will inform you and tell you how to proceed.
 In some cases, additional legal work is necessary to complete the survey.
 The surveyor should help you to have a good understanding of how your expectations will be met.
-If you are already familiar with ALTA Surveys, Step 1 is to complete the ALTA Survey Table A and call (612) 712-4959 to get started.
+If you are already familiar with ALTA Surveys, Step 1 is to complete the ALTA Survey Table A and call (800) 798-9540 to get started.
 When we get the Table A items, we will get a cost estimate back to you within 24 hours for the given scope of work.
 You will also have a scheduled time for the start and completion of the work.

 I see ALTA surveys priced from 50% to 200% more than a comparable boundary survey.
 This depends on the items checked in “Table A – Optional Survey Responsibilities and Specifications.”
 This table adds additional or specific tasks to the surveyor’s scope of work.
 One item that is usually included with most all ALTA survey requests is Item #1, monuments placed.